TheCGO/fiscalsim-us/docs/book/federalstate/snap/intro.md

 ## Footnotes

-[SNAPstats]: The {cite}`Peterson:2023` article gives an overview of the economic statistics of the SNAP program (see https://www.pgpf.org/blog/2023/05/what-is-snap)
+[^SNAPstats]: The {cite}`Peterson:2023` article gives an overview of the economic statistics of the SNAP program (see https://www.pgpf.org/blog/2023/05/what-is-snap)

 [^cost_of_living]: The {cite}`GerstenPaal:2022` policy memo details the SNAP FY 2023 cost of living adjustments (see https://www.fns.usda.gov/snap/fy-2023-cola).
 The SNAP allotments only differ among the following three groups--(i) 48 States, DC, Guam, Virgin Islands, (ii) Alaska, and (iii) Hawaii.
 All of those values increase with inflation each year, but all recipients in the lower 48 states have no difference in benefit amounts and are not adjusted within that group for cost of living.

-[1961ExecOrder]: The {cite}`PeetersWoolley` article from the American Presidency Project at UC Santa Barbara expounds on the 1961 Executive Order From President Kennedy that expanded the Food Stamp program (see https://www.presidency.ucsb.edu/documents/executive-order-10914-providing-for-expanded-program-food-distribution-needy-families).
+[^1961ExecOrder]: The {cite}`Woolley:2023` article from the American Presidency Project at UC Santa Barbara expounds on the 1961 Executive Order From President Kennedy that expanded the Food Stamp program (see https://www.presidency.ucsb.edu/documents/executive-order-10914-providing-for-expanded-program-food-distribution-needy-families).

-[1964FoodStampAct]: The {cite}`Shahin:2014` article from the USDA website gives an overview of the 1964 Food Stamp Act that made the program permanent (see https://www.usda.gov/media/blog/2014/10/15/commemorating-history-snap-looking-back-food-stamp-act-1964)
+[^1964FoodStampAct]: The {cite}`Shahin:2014` article from the USDA website gives an overview of the 1964 Food Stamp Act that made the program permanent (see https://www.usda.gov/media/blog/2014/10/15/commemorating-history-snap-looking-back-food-stamp-act-1964)

-[EBT]: This {cite}`USDA:1988` legislation outlines the Hunger Prevention Act of 1988, which allowed for the food stamp program to test the effectiveness of Electronic Benefit Transfer Cards (see https://www.fns.usda.gov/pl-100-435)
+[^EBT]: This {cite}`USDA:1988` legislation outlines the Hunger Prevention Act of 1988, which allowed for the food stamp program to test the effectiveness of Electronic Benefit Transfer Cards (see https://www.fns.usda.gov/pl-100-435)

-[2008FarmBill]: This {cite}`USDA:2008` legislation presents the 2008 Farm Bill, which made many administrative changes to the Food Stamp Program, including changing its name to SNAP and the creation of SNAP-Ed (see https://www.fns.usda.gov/pl-110-234)
+[^2008FarmBill]: This {cite}`USDA:2008` legislation presents the 2008 Farm Bill, which made many administrative changes to the Food Stamp Program, including changing its name to SNAP and the creation of SNAP-Ed (see https://www.fns.usda.gov/pl-110-234)

-[COVIDSNAP]: This {cite}`USDA:2023` article from the USDA website explains the termination of emergency allotment SNAP benefits (see https://www.fns.usda.gov/snap/changes-2023-benefit-amounts).
+[^COVIDSNAP]: This {cite}`USDA:2023` article from the USDA website explains the termination of emergency allotment SNAP benefits (see https://www.fns.usda.gov/snap/changes-2023-benefit-amounts).

-[SNAPpoverty]: This {cite}`CanningMorrison:2019` research article seeks to quantify the impact of SNAP benefits on the US Economy (see https://www.ers.usda.gov/amber-waves/2019/july/quantifying-the-impact-of-snap-benefits-on-the-u-s-economy-and-jobs/).
+[^SNAPpoverty]: This {cite}`Canning:2019` research article seeks to quantify the impact of SNAP benefits on the US Economy (see https://www.ers.usda.gov/amber-waves/2019/july/quantifying-the-impact-of-snap-benefits-on-the-u-s-economy-and-jobs/).

-[foodsecurity]: This {cite}`MandeFlaherty:2023` research article investigates the childhood health impacts of the SNAP program (see https://pubmed.ncbi.nlm.nih.gov/36354297/).
+[^foodsecurity]: This {cite}`Mande:2023` research article investigates the childhood health impacts of the SNAP program (see https://pubmed.ncbi.nlm.nih.gov/36354297/).

-[SNAPCPS]: This [cite]`Johnson-Motoyama:2022' research article investigates the relationship between state SNAP generostiy and statewide CPS events (see https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9280401/).
+[^SNAPCPS]: This {cite}`Johnson-Motoyama:2022` research article investigates the relationship between state SNAP generostiy and statewide CPS events (see https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9280401/).